 Finally, the caster will check the finished product for evenness and smooth raw edges with a grinder.

-(A Nanbu Tekki tea kettle with a fire-kiln finish meaning it is not enameled allows a small amount of iron to be released into the boiled water.
+(A Nanbu Tekki tea kettle with a fire-kiln finish meaning it is not enameled, and allows a small amount of iron to be released into the boiled water.
 Some Japanese believe this makes the water for green tea taste better).

 After covering the outer surface with lacquer and coating it with rust-preventing liquid.
-Only then is the handle is fixed onto the kettle.
-Then the Nanbu Tekki tea kettle is ready for use
+The handle is then fitted onto the kettle.
+Then the Nanbu Tekki tea kettle is ready for use.

 Characteristics of Nanbu Tekki ironware